SFTP, or MFT: that is the question.

 For authentication, SFTP users have several choices.
 They can test a connection with a user ID and password, an SSH key, or a combination of a password and SSH key.
 This is highly beneficial for organizations that need to implement stronger security measures around their file transfer processes and user access.

 Organizations can purchase inexpensive SFTP file transfer tools, but these tools rarely offer automation, auditing, monitoring, or other key features that make file transfers easier, more secure, and more affordable to execute.

-MFT (Managed File Transfer) is a solution that encompasses all aspects of file transfer processes, including workflows, security, administration, and auditing, from a centralized interface.
-Instead of only sending secure file transfers like an SFTP client does, it also protects data at rest, schedules and automates batch transfers, encrypts files with industry standards like Open PGP and AES, allows users to safely collaborate with others in the cloud or on-premises, tracks file transfer activity for compliance and reporting, and much more.
+Managed File Transfer (MFT) is a solution that encompasses all aspects of file transfer processes, including workflows, security, administration, and auditing, from a centralized interface.
+Instead of only sending secure file transfers like an SFTP client does, MFT solutions also protect data at rest, schedule and automate batch transfers, encrypt files with industry standards like Open PGP and AES, allow users to safely collaborate with others in the cloud or on-premises, track file transfer activity for compliance and reporting, and much more.

-MFT does everything SFTP tools can do, and then some.
-It’s a solution worth considering for organizations that want to simplify their file transfer processes from multiple tools or legacy scripts down to a single solution that easily integrates with web and cloud services like SharePoint, Dropbox, and JIRA.
+MFT file transfer solutions do everything SFTP tools can do, and then some.
+Managed file transfer is worth considering for organizations that want to simplify their file transfer processes from multiple tools or legacy scripts down to a single solution that easily integrates with web and cloud services like SharePoint, Dropbox, and JIRA.

 Shall I compare SFTP to MFT?
 (Both art more lovely and more temperate than FTP.)

 If you need a free or otherwise inexpensive way to send and receive secure file transfers to a handful of trading partners, an SFTP server and client tool might suit you.
 You can achieve basic needs like authenticating your users, transferring unlimited files per server connection, and controlling your port usage.

 If you need a way to streamline all aspects of your file transfers, a managed file transfer solution is the better choice.